tanguylegazon/custom-css/README.md

 ## License

 This project is licensed under the terms of the MIT License.
-For more information, see the [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for details.